- Explain water potential and predict movement of water in plants by applying the principles of water potential

 The information below was adapted from OpenStax Biology 30.5

-Water potential is a measure of the potential energy in water, specifically, water movement between two systems.
+Water potential is a measure of the potential energy in water based on potential water movement between two systems.
 Water potential can be defined as the difference in potential energy between any given water sample and pure water (at atmospheric pressure and ambient temperature).
 Water potential is denoted by the Greek letter Ψ (psi) and is expressed in units of pressure (pressure is a form of energy) called megapascals (MPa).
-The potential of pure water (Ψpure H2O) is designated a value of zero (even though pure water contains plenty of potential energy, that energy is ignored).
-Water potential values for the water in a plant root, stem, or leaf are expressed relative to Ψpure H2O.
+The potential of pure water (Ψpure H2O) is defined as zero (even though pure water contains plenty of potential energy, this energy is ignored in this context).

 Water always moves from a region of high water potential to an area of low water potential, until it equilibrates the water potential of the system.
 At equilibrium, there is no difference in water potential on either side of the system (the difference in water potentials is zero).
-In order for water to move through the plant from the soil to the air (a process called transpiration), Ψsoil must be > Ψroot > Ψstem > Ψleaf > Ψatmosphere.
+This means that the water potential at a plant’s roots must be higher than the water potential in each leaf, and the water potential in the plant’s leaves must be higher than the water potential in the atmosphere, in order for water to continuously move through the plant from the soil to the air without equilibrating (a process called transpiration).
+Mathematically: Ψsoil must be > Ψroot > Ψstem > Ψleaf > Ψatmosphere.

-Let’s consider solute and pressure potential in the context of plant cells:
+Now let’s consider solute and pressure potential in the context of a plant’s cells:

-Pressure potential (Ψp), also called turgor potential, may be positive or negative.
+- Pressure potential (Ψp), also called turgor potential, may be positive or negative.
 Positive pressure (compression) increases Ψp, and negative pressure (vacuum) decreases Ψp.
 Positive pressure inside cells is contained by the rigid cell wall, producing turgor pressure.
 Pressure potentials can reach as high as 1.5 MPa in a well-watered plant.
 A Ψp of 1.5 MPa equates to 210 pounds per square inch (psi); for a comparison, most automobile tires are kept at a pressure of 30-34 psi.
-A plant can manipulate Ψp via its ability to manipulateΨs and by the process of osmosis.
-If a plant cell increases the cytoplasmic solute concentration, Ψs will decline, water will move into the cell by osmosis, and Ψp will increase. Ψp is also under indirect plant control via the opening and closing of stomata.
-Stomatal openings allow water to evaporate from the leaf, reducing Ψp and Ψtotal of the leaf and increasing the water potential difference between the water in the leaf and the petiole, thereby allowing water to flow from the petiole into the leaf.
+Plant cells can indirectly manipulate Ψp via their ability to directly manipulate Ψs and by the process of osmosis: if a plant cell increases the cytoplasmic solute concentration, then Ψs will decline and water will move into the cell by osmosis, causing Ψp to increase. Ψp is also under indirect plant control via the opening and closing of stomata; stomatal openings allow water to evaporate from the leaf, reducing Ψp and Ψtotal of the leaf and increasing the water potential difference between the water in the leaf and the petiole, thereby allowing water to flow from the petiole into the leaf.

 An example of the effect of turgor pressure is the wilting of leaves and their restoration after the plant has been watered.
 Water is lost from the leaves via transpiration (approaching Ψp = 0 MPa at the wilting point) and restored by uptake via the roots.